-Proventix, the industry leader in automated hand hygiene compliance, created the nGage™ system, a point-of-care compliance monitoring system that motivates health care workers to follow hand hygiene standards.
+Proventix, an early developer of automated hand hygiene compliance, created the nGage™ system, a point-of-care compliance monitoring system that motivates health care workers to follow hand hygiene standards.
 Hand hygiene is widely recognized as the best means of preventing healthcare associated infections (HAIs); yet best estimates of compliance numbers in hospitals remain incredibly low.

 With nGage, the worker receives personalized messaging in the form of professional, educational and user-identified content, through an active communication display located above the dispenser.
 RFID tags are used to monitor compliance and create data that is transferred to a central server for review by hospital managers and executives.

 Proventix can implement the system in any hospital, outpatient clinic, nursing home, dental office or other patient care environment, sourcing equipment if necessary. nGage is an expandable communications device infrastructure that Proventix will implement and adapt to meet needs of your facility, such as the soap or sanitizer dispensers utilized, monitoring parameters, customized reports and targeted goal setting, and more.
 The system is also adaptable to meet potential future needs.
 Contact us to learn more about our nGage system.

 In the United States alone, 1.7 million people each year, or 1 out of every 20 patients admitted to U.S. hospitals, contract a healthcare associated infection (HAI).
 According to the Centers for Disease Control and Prevention, on any given day around one in every 25 hospital patients has at least one HAI.
 Hand hygiene has been proven to reduce the incidence of HAIs.